teuton-software/teuton/README.md

-# SysadminGame
+# TEUTON Software (SysadminGame)

+`TEUTON tests tons of goals on tons of machines`

-DSL to write `Host Unit Tests`.
+DSL to write test units form machines.
-Check if a group of real or virtual Machines satisfies a list of targets.
+Check if a group of real/virtual Machines satisfies a list of targets.

 ![logo](./docs/logo.png)